smittytone/BuildAPIAccess/README.md

 # BuildAPIAccess 3.0.0 #

-BuildAPIAccess is an Objective-C (macOS, iOS and tvOS) wrapper for [Electric Imp’s impCentral API](https://electricimp.com/docs/tools/impcentralapi/).
+BuildAPIAccess is an Objective-C (macOS, iOS and tvOS) wrapper for [Electric Imp’s impCentral™ API](https://developer.electricimp.com/tools/impcentralapi/).
 It is called BuildAPIAccess for historical reasons: it was written to the support Electric Imp’s Build API, the predecessor to the impCentral API.
-BuildAPIAccess 3.0.0 does not support the Build API, which has been deprecated and will soon be removed from service.
+BuildAPIAccess 3.0.0 does **not** support the Build API, which has been deprecated and will be removed from service.

 BuildAPIAccess requires the (included) classes Connexion, LogStreamEvent and Token.
 All three are convenience classes for combining properties.
 Connexion combines an [NSURLSession](https://developer.apple.com/library/prerelease/mac/documentation/Foundation/Reference/NSURLSession_class/index.html) instance and associated impCentral API connection data.
 Token is used to store impCentral API authorization data.
 LogStreamEvent is a packaging object for Server-Sent Event (SSE) events issued by the impCentral API's logging system.

 ## impCentral API Authorization ##

 Making use of the impCentral API requires an Electric Imp account.
 You will need your account username and password to authorize calls to the API.
 These are passed into the *login:* method.
-BuildAPIAccess instances does not maintain a permanent record of the selected account; this is the task of the host application.
+BuildAPIAccess instances do not maintain a permanent record of the selected account; this is the task of the host application.

-## Licence and Copyright
+## Licence and Copyright ##

 BuildAPIAccess is &copy; Tony Smith, 2015-2018 and is offered under the terms of the MIT licence.

 The impCentral API is &copy; Electric Imp, 2017-18.

-## HTTP User Agent
+## HTTP User Agent ##

 From version 2.0.1, BuildAPIAccess issues HTTPS requests with a custom user agent string of the following form: